-Apply DiamondDeck only to a clean, smooth nailable deck.
+Apply DiamondDeck® only to a clean, smooth nailable deck.
 DiamondDeck acts like a vapor retarder; therefore, CertainTeed strongly recommends that it be installed over adequately ventilated attic spaces.
 Application method is dependent on roof slope, anticipated exposure time, anticipated wind speeds, and climate.
-If the roof is in a climate where ice damming may occur, then first apply an ASTM D1970-compliant underlayment such as CertainTeed's WinterGuard[TM] Waterproofing Shingle Underlayment to all eaves.
+If the roof is in a climate where ice damming may occur, then first apply an ASTM D1970-compliant underlayment such as CertainTeed's WinterGuard® Waterproofing Shingle Underlayment to all eaves.
 Do not install DiamondDeck as ice dam protection along eaves.
 Two layers of DiamondDeck cemented together is not an equivalent to WinterGuard.

-- Standard Slope Roofs (4:12 or Greater): Starting at the lower edge of the roof, apply DiamondDeck horizontally (parallel to the eave) with printed side facing up.
+- ◆ Standard Slope Roofs (4:12 or Greater): Starting at the lower edge of the roof, apply DiamondDeck horizontally (parallel to the eave) with printed side facing up.
 When necessary, overlap vertical side/end joints a minimum 6" and "weather lap" horizontal joints a minimum 3".
-Fasten as described below. - Low Slope Roofs (2:12 to <4:12): Starting at the lower edge of the roof, apply DiamondDeck horizontally (parallel to the eave) with printed side facing up.
-When necessary, overlap vertical side/end joints a minimum 12" and horizontal joints a minimum 20", offsetting all vertical side/end joints from course to course a minimum of 36".
-Fasten as described below.
+Offset end laps from course to course at least 36".
+Fasten as described below. - ◆ Low Slope Roofs (2:12 to <4:12): Starting at the lower edge of the roof, apply DiamondDeck horizontally (parallel to the eave) with printed side facing up.
+Apply two layers (double coverage) of DiamondDeck in "shingle fashion" as follows: - Install a full 25.5" starter strip along the eaves - Install a full 48" wide sheet over the starter strip